-Students will be required to attend the Summer Immersion Program prior to their fall admission if they do not satisfy the University's criteria in reading, writing, and mathematics.
+Students will be required to complete a summer experience prior to their fall admission, and to satisfy the University's criteria in reading, writing, and mathematics.

 Students who do not need the Summer Immersion Program must take our ST-100 (Introduction to College Life) course in the summer prior to their fall admission.
 All students must also complete the CD-100 (College Discovery Seminar) and CD-101 (Strategies for Success) course in the fall.